Hall algebras and quantum symmetric pairs II: reflection functors: Introduction

 \subsection{An overview}

-Geiss-Leclerc-Schr\"oer \cite{GLS17} generalized Gabriel's classic theorem to non-simply-laced type BCFG using certain quivers with relations.
+Geiss-Leclerc-Schr\"oer \cite{GLS17} generalized Gabriel's classic theorem to non-simply-laced types BCFG using certain quivers with relations.
 The construction of BGP-type reflection functors in this paper bears similarities with the corresponding construction in \cite{GLS17}, as $\imath$quiver algebras can also be realized as modulated graphs; see \S\ref{subsec:modulated}.
-We also formulate reflection functors in terms of tilting modules.
+We also realize reflection functors in terms of tilting modules.